XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 6. Let my app do the work

 Note:
-Dont forget to fill the Whitelist on yaramodule script else it will scan everything including system files or use my pre configure installer (check release section) , if you lazy to do it

-To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules
+*To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules

-Got a screenlocker that my app wont detect? dont worry just Press Ctrl + Shift + K , this will kill all new running process after the process snapshot
+*Got a screenlocker that my app wont detect? dont worry just Press Ctrl + Shift + K , this will kill all new running process after the process snapshot

 # WEAKNESS/KNOWN BUG AND FEATURE
 ### FEATURES: